Former British Prime Minister Liz Truss warns of China threats during Taiwan visit | Politics

 Former British Prime Minister Liz Truss warned of the economic and political threats to the West posed by China during a visit Wednesday to Beijing's democratic rival Taiwan.

 ''They have already formed alliances with other nations that want to see the free world in decline.
 They have already made a choice about their strategy.
-The only choice we have is whether we appease and accommodate - or we take action to prevent conflict,” Truss said.
+The only choice we have is whether we appease and accommodate — or we take action to prevent conflict,” Truss said.
 Elsewhere, Truss praised her successor, Rishi Sunak, for describing China as “the biggest long-term threat to Britain” in comments last summer and for urging the closure of Chinese government-run cultural centers known as Confucius Institutes, which have been criticized as outlets for Communist Party propaganda.
-Such services could instead be provided by people from Taiwan and Hong Kong who come to the United Kingdom without government backing.
+Such services could instead be provided by people from Taiwan and Hong Kong who come to the United Kingdom of their own volition.

+In Beijing, spokesperson for the Cabinet's Taiwan Affairs Office Mao Xiaoguang accused Taiwan's ruling Democratic Progressive Party of ''spending the tax money of the Taiwanese people to bribe some anti-China politicians who have stepped down from office to stage a farce of seeking external support for independence in Taiwan.''
+Ma also renewed China's military threats against Taiwan, a day after the Chinese Defense Ministry condemned U.S. military assistance to the island.

+“If they continue to challenge and force us, we will have to take decisive measures to defend national sovereignty and territorial integrity,” Ma told reporters at a biweekly news conference.
+“No one should underestimate our strong determination, unwavering will and strong ability.”
+Next year is seen by some as a crucial period for tense relations between the sides, with U.S. and Taiwanese voters going to the polls.
+Taiwan's President Tsai Ing-wen has served the maximum two terms and Vice President Lai Ching-te, a strong independence supporter, will be running for the DPP.

 China's relations with Britain and most other Western democracies have been in steep decline in recent years, largely as a result of disputes over human rights, trade technology and China's aggressive moves toward Taiwan and in the South China Sea.